K-shejuti/Inverter-Design-and-analysis/README.md

 Now it is time to talk about the important parameters of this device that are based off it's VTC curve.
 - VOH - Maximum output voltage when it is logic '1'.
+- VOL - Minimun output voltage when it is logic '0'.
+- VIH - Maximum input voltage that can be interpreted as logic '0'.
+- VIL - Minimum input voltage that can be interpreted as logic '1'.
+VOH and VOL are easy to determine as they are your aboslute values.
+In our case it is 1.8V and 0V respectively.
+For Vih and Vil, we have another method.
+At Vin = VIH, NMOS is in Saturation region and PMOS in Linear; while when Vin = VIL, NMOS is in Linear and PMOS in Saturation.
+Another interesting thing about these points is that, these are the points on the curve, when the magnitude of slope = 1.
+So we can use measure commands to find them on the plot.
+In the plot shown below, look at the points that are at the intersection of the vout curve and the blue vertical line.
+These are our VIH and VIL.